cdktf/cdktf-provider-upcloud/docs/server.typescript.md

 - *Type:* string

-The zone in which the server will be hosted.
+The zone in which the server will be hosted, e.g. `de-fra1`.
+You can list available zones with `upctl zone list`.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/upcloudltd/upcloud/2.10.0/docs/resources/server#zone Server#zone}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/upcloudltd/upcloud/2.11.0/docs/resources/server#zone Server#zone}

 ---